-CT Scan (Computerized Axial Tomography) Computed tomography, more commonly known as a CT or CAT scan, is a diagnostic medical test that, unlike traditional x-rays, produces multiple images or pictures of the inside of the body.
+CT Scan - Computed tomography, more commonly known as a CT or CAT scan, is a diagnostic medical test that, unlike traditional x-rays, produces multiple images or pictures of the inside of the body.
 The cross-sectional images generated during a CT scan can be reformatted in multiple planes, and can even generate three-dimensional images.
 These images can be viewed on a computer monitor or transferred to a CD or DVD.
 CT images of internal organs, bones, soft tissue and blood vessels typically provide greater detail than traditional x-rays, particularly of soft tissues and blood vessels.
-Using specialized equipment and expertise to create and interpret CT scans of the body, radiologist can more easily diagnose problems such as cancers, cardiovascular disease, infectious disease, appendicitis, trauma and musculoskeletal disorders.
+Using specialized equipment and expertise to create and interpret CT scans of the body, radiologists can more easily diagnose problems such as cancers, cardiovascular disease, infectious disease, appendicitis, trauma and musculoskeletal disorders.

 Here at AMA we utilize the Siemens Sensation 64 CT scanner.
 With this advanced technology we are also able to offer specialized non-invasive services such as CT arteriograms and Cardiac studies while using Dose modulating software to insure the lowest radiation exposure possible.